-Psychology majors are encouraged to work with faculty on research projects.
-Conducting research is a great way to learn about psychology first-hand.
-It is also an important experience to have when applying to many graduate programs.
+Psychology majors and Counseling graduate students are encouraged to work with faculty on research projects.
+Conducting research is a great way to learn about psychology and counseling first-hand.
+It is also an important experience to have when applying to graduate programs.

 - Comparative Cognition Lab – Shannon Kundey, Ph.D.